tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 “You got that baby good,” Bozo said as we walked, each of his steps punctuated by a faint squeak.

 “Yeah, but you could’ve just finished him off.
-The Muskelmann clan is ridiculously durable.
+The Muskelmann tribe is ridiculously durable.
 You could’ve punched him right in the face and he’d be fine,” Hana added, her voice echoing straight into my skull.

 I didn’t answer.
 Honestly?
 I was pretty sure I couldn’t have beaten him.
 Günter was a monster in every sense of the word, and I had no experience with fighting people like him.